lfthomaz/ifr-trainer/README.md

-# ifrtrainer
+# IFR Trainer
-An IFR VOR/NDB/DME trainer based on the Phaser library, writen on TypeScript.
+An IFR VOR/NDB/DME trainer based on the Phaser library, written on TypeScript.